Cleared Chicago priest holds first Mass since reinstatement

 Pfleger, 72, was placed on leave in January amid allegations from two brothers who said Pfleger sexually abused them as children starting in the 1970s.
 A third man later also alleged that Pfleger molested him once in 1979 when he was 18.
 Last month, the archdiocese concluded there was “insufficient reason to suspect” that Pfleger had abused children.
 A police investigation remains open.

-His first service back at the largely Black church on Chicago’s South South was as spirited as ever, with live music, dancing and reenergized congregants who have fiercely backed their priest.
+His first service back at the largely Black church on Chicago’s South Side was as spirited as ever, with live music, dancing and reenergized congregants who have fiercely backedtheir priest.
 Pfleger, who is white, thanked congregants for supporting him and vowed to resume his activism, especially against gun violence, with even more gusto.

 “I’m going to fight harder, because I’m stronger, I’m better and I’m wiser. … The last five months have been a roller coaster of hurt and anger and depression and pain and not knowing what people are thinking about you,” he said, his voice breaking at times.